Castleford Tigers: 2013–2021: Daryl Powell era

-Under Daryl Powell and Danny Orr, the club has again started to see success on and off the field.
-The 2014 side were again lauded as Classy Cas for their fast-paced and exciting style, with home grown players such as club captain Michael Shenton, Daryl Clark, Adam Milner, Oliver Holmes, Craig Huby and Andy Lynch, who was returning to the club.
-The side reached the Challenge Cup final in August 2014, losing to local rivals Leeds 23–10, watched by a crowd of 77,914 at Wembley Stadium.
-The side would eventually finish 4th in Super League and qualify for the play-offs.
-They were beaten 41 – 0 by St. Helens in their first game and therefore granted a second chance at progressing with a home tie against Warrington.
-They were beaten 14 – 30 and therefore knocked out of the play-offs.
+Under the guidance of Daryl Powell and his assistants Danny Orr and Ryan Sheridan, the Castleford Tigers once again started to see success on and off the field.
+The 2014 side were again lauded as 'Classy Cas' for their fast-paced and exciting style, built around home grown players such as captain Michael Shenton, Daryl Clark, and Andy Lynch.
+The team reached the Challenge Cup final in August 2014, losing to local rivals Leeds Rhinos 23–10 in front of a crowd of 77,914 at Wembley Stadium.
+Castleford missed out on the League Leaders' Shield on the final day of the regular season, eventually finishing 4th after defeat to Catalans.
+In the play-offs, they were defeated 41–0 by St Helens in their qualifying final, and beaten 14–30 by Warrington in their preliminary semi-final to bring the season to a close.
+At the end of season awards, Daryl Clark was named both Man of Steel and Young Player of the Year, and Powell was awarded Coach of the Year.

 On 29 September 2015, the club announced the death of chairman Jack Fulton.

+During the 2016 season, winger Denny Solomona scored 42 tries in all competitions, including 40 in the league, breaking St John Ellis' club record and setting the current Super League record.
+Coincidingly, scrum-half Luke Gale set the Super League record for try assists, registering 46.

-In 2017, the Tigers enjoyed a phenomenal 23 game regular season as they finished 10 points clear at the top of the table prior to the split having won 20 and losing just 3 of their games.
-They went into the Super 8's having already secured a top four playoff spot by the end of the Super 8's and winning the League Leaders' Shield in the process.
-In the semifinal against St Helens, Luke Gale—just days after undergoing an emergency appendectomy—kicked a drop-goal in extra time to send Cas to their first Grand Final with a 23–22 win.
-They were defeated by Leeds Rhinos 24–6 with a late consolation score coming in the last minute to spare Castleford being the first team to fail to score in a Grand Final.
-Gale was voted Steve Prescott Man of Steel, while Powell picked up the Coach of the Year award for the second time having previously won in 2014.
+In 2017, the Tigers enjoyed a phenomenal 23 game regular season as they finished 10 points clear at the top of the table before the split, having won 20 and lost just 3 of their games.
+They went into the Super 8s having already secured a top four play-off spot and lifted the League Leaders' Shield in August, topping the table for the first time in their 91-year history.
+In the play-off semi-final against St Helens, Luke Gale – just days after undergoing an emergency appendectomy – kicked a drop goal in golden point extra time to send Cas to their first Grand Final with a 23–22 victory.
+At Old Trafford, Castleford were defeated 24–6 by Leeds Rhinos with a late consolation score from Alex Foster their sole try.
+Gale was voted Man of Steel, while Powell picked up the Coach of the Year award for the second time.
+The Tigers were also represented by six inclusions in the Super League Dream Team.

-In 2017, Castleford finished top of the table for the first time in their 91-year history and won the league leaders shield.
-On 7 October, Castleford played in their first grand final since 1969 against The Leeds Rhinos.
-Castleford lost the match 24–6 after being the favourites to claim their first ever title but fell short on the day.